Black Box Meta-Learning Intrinsic Rewards: Conclusions

 Meta-learning to predict the training signal can be complementary to learning other components of the inner loop.
-Training signals hold knowledge on the goodness of observed behaviours \cite{zheng2020can}.
+Training signals hold knowledge on the goodness of observed behaviors \citep{zheng2020can}.
 Other components can address different loci of knowledge and provide additional benefits.
 In particular, the most popular approach in meta-learning literature is to meta-learn parameters of a policy.
-In the supplementary material we show the performance of two such methods when applied to our experimental setting.
 One advantage of meta-learning part of the objective function is its applicability to broad distributions of environments and agents.
-It has also shown to be adequate for the many-shot meta RL setting \cite{oh2021discovering,kirsch2019improving}.
-Determining the best combination of components to meta-learn remains an open problem and likely to depend on the specific setting.
+It has also been shown to be adequate for the many-shot meta-RL setting \citep{kirsch2019improving,oh2021discovering}.
+Determining the optimal combination of components to meta-learn remains an open problem and is likely dependent on the specific setting.